We may earn money or products from the companies mentioned in this post.

 7. Don’t judge.

 Don’t judge what other people are doing in class.
-Don’t compare your own expression of the pose to the chick who’s been practicing for 20 years.
+You can’t compare your own expression of the pose to the person who’s been practicing for 20 years.
 Every person in a class will be at a different experience level, and that’s great.
 You can totally check people out in class (you’re going to anyway right?), but don’t negatively compare yourself to them.
-Send them good energy, a silent thank you, for being an inspiration, then focus on your own damn self. 🙂 And no judging yourself either!
+Send them good energy, a silent thank you, for being an inspiration, then focus on your own mat. 🙂 And no judging yourself either!

 8. NEVER skip Savasana